Alternative Faith and Philosophy Periodicals, 1789-1878

 Abstracts of journal articles, exhibition reviews and news items covering all aspects of design and crafts, from textiles and ceramics to vehicle design, advertising and sustainability.
 1973 to present.

 Part of the ProQuest Art, Design and Architecture Collection.

 DAAI covers both new designers and the development of design and the applied arts since the mid-19th century, surveying disciplines including ceramics, glass, jewellery, wood, metalsmithing, graphic design, fashion and clothing, textiles, furniture, interior design, architecture, computer aided design, Web design, computer-generated graphics, animation, product design, industrial design, garden design, and landscape architecture.

 Full text dissertations, masters theses, and Honors College theses from MTSU.
-Best place to locate recent papers (2012-2016).
+Best place to locate recent graduate papers (2012-current) and Honors papers (2015-current).
 Consult ProQuest and Middle TN Historical Theses & Dissertations for additional MTSU papers in digital form.

 This collection is NOT comprehensive.
 Consult the MTSU library catalog for print copies of MTSU graduate papers published through 2011 and Honors theses published through 2014.